gl1tterbomb/gl1tterbomb/README.md

 INTJ

 I stay in safe most of the time.
 You will found me sitting on Deltarune/Undertale or middle of nowhere.
 I stayed there to hang out with one of my closest buddies and chill.
 I sometimes walk around the map or stay on an island when I'm bored, or do some random roleplay or something?
-No clue? okay
+No clue? okay .
+You will also found me in comic area on 18+.

 Corny kin list + others [kinlist](https://kintypesz.straw.page)